farirpgs/fari-community/public/catalog/creators/fari-rpgs/breathless/index.md

 ## Releasing a Gasp

 Want to release your own Gasp to the community?

-Here's the format you need to use, then just send me the markdown text at https://farirpgs.com/#contact
+Here's the format you need to use, then simply [contact us](https://farirpgs.com/contact) to submit your Gasp, and we'll add it to the list!

 ```md
 \# {Title}